jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2014-11-20-download-stock-data-1/index.md

 This way wouldn't be efficient compared to the way where files are read directly without being saved into a local drive.
 This option may be useful, however, if files are large and the API server breaks connection abrubtly.

 I hope this article is useful and I'm going to write an article to show the second way.

+## Related posts

+* [Download Stock Data - Part II](/blog/2014-11-21-download-stock-data-2) - the same download done in memory, without saving each file to a local drive
+* [Summarise Stock Returns from Multiple Files](/blog/2014-11-27-summarise-stock-returns-from-multiple-files) - turns merged price files into gross returns, standard deviation and correlation
+* [Short R Examples](/blog/2014-12-03-short-r-examples) - short examples of summarising a data frame by group and running a quick simulation
+* [Looping without for](/blog/2014-12-17-looping-without-for) - replaces for-loops with the apply family and plyr, the style the download script here uses
+* [Quick Trial of Adding Column](/blog/2015-01-14-quick-trial-of-adding-column) - adds average columns with base R, plyr, dplyr and data.table, and times each one
+* [Packaging Analysis](/blog/2015-03-24-packaging-analysis) - turns an analysis into an R package with roxygen2 documents, testthat tests and vignettes
+* [Setup Random Seeds on Caret Package](/blog/2015-05-30-setup-random-seeds-on-caret-package) - sets random seeds with caret so an analysis can be reproduced